GrayWolf64/GrayWolf64.github.io/index.md

 ## Welcome to GrayWolf's Homepage!

-I can use the [editor on GitHub](https://github.com/GrayWolf64/GrayWolf64.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+I can use the [editor on GitHub](https://github.com/GrayWolf64/GrayWolf64.github.io/edit/main/index.md) to maintain and preview the content for my website in Markdown files.

-Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in my site, from the content in my Markdown files.

 ### Markdown Example